iodepo/odis-arch/resources/ODISColumbia2025/speakerNotes.md

 ## Section 1 (Principles)

-1) Walk through the OIDS Book and discuss its structure
+1) Walk through the [OIDS Book](https://book.odis.org/) and discuss its structure
 2) Review the [QuickStart](https://book.odis.org/gettingStarted.html)
-3) Discuss this approach in terms of the [data on the web best practices](https://www.w3.org/TR/dwbp/) and also contrast with things like OAI-PMH where separate infrastructure is needed.
+3) Discuss this approach in terms of the W3C [data on the web best practices](https://www.w3.org/TR/dwbp/) and also contrast with things like OAI-PMH where separate infrastructure is needed.

 ## Sections 2 (Foundations)

 Here we will introduce JSON-LD

-> note that it is only serialization of the RDF data model (a graph model)
+> note that it is a serialisation of the RDF data model (a graph model)

  Start with context, fields and keywords from ESIP